• HOSPITALITY

 Location: Multiple locations, Canada

-For the identity, we looked to the hand as a central motif, one of the most expressive tools in Italian culture and the literal instrument behind every plate.
-From there, we built a visual language around the idea of putting a twist on the familiar.
+For the identity, we looked to the hand as a central motif.
+One of the most expressive tools in Italian culture and the literal instrument behind every plate.
+From there we built a visual language around the idea of putting a twist on the familiar.

 Tattoos on nonnas.
 Stormtrooper helmets.
 An Italian tandem bicycle crew in impeccable jackets.
-We fully support this kind of boldness and jumped at every chance to run with it.

 Moment Coffee Co.